vahid-dan/deployed-forecasts/README.md

 }
 ```

-6- Send a pull request to https://github.com/FLARE-forecast/deployed-forecasts.
-A moderator will verify your JSON file and if everything is alright, merge the pull request.
-Then, the retroactive run should start shortly.
+5- Send the JSON file to the CIBR team.
+A moderator will verify your JSON file and if everything is alright, the retroactive run should start shortly.

-7- The outputs of the retroactive run will start to show up in the flare-forecast S3 storage as soon as they are generated.
+6- The outputs of the retroactive run will start to show up in the flare-forecast S3 storage as soon as they are generated.
 For example, for FCRE, the forecasts are located at `forecasts/fcre`.
 It may take a while before all the outputs for the whole specified period is ready.